Skip to content

 Tip: An oat-milk alternative adds richness and a depth of flavour to this dish, but the recipe works just as well with stock instead.

-See more Plant-based recipes
+See more Ramen recipes

 You may also like